isteanim/LLM-Engineering/README.md

 # LLM-Engineering
-This is my first time learn about python, prompting, AI Engineering, and LLM Engineering Hello, my name is Isti.
-I decided to take course on LLM Engineering since February 2026, beacause I want to try being an AI Engineer and can make money online.
+This is my first time learning about Python, prompting, AI Engineering, and LLM Engineering.

-In this platform, I want to show you my progress since I started my journey in LLM Engineering from day 1.
+Hello, my name is Isti.
+I decided to take a course in LLM Engineering in February 2026 because I want to try becoming an AI Engineer and learn how to make money online.

-You can also follow my journey to started becoming LLM Engineer with our mentor Ed Donner on Udemy.
+On this platform, I want to show my progress since the beginning of my journey in LLM Engineering, starting from day one.
+You can also follow my journey as I learn to become an LLM Engineer with our mentor, Ed Donner, on Udemy.

 Let's grow together.